Subsidy for Scholarly Activities 2024-25

-The UBC Emeritus College seeks to assist in fostering, promoting, and disseminating the scholarly activities / academic pursuits of retired faculty, consonant with the University's mission, by disbursing funds provided for this purpose by the University, on the initiative of the President.
+The UBC Emeritus College seeks to assist in fostering, promoting, and disseminating the scholarly activities / academic pursuits of retired faculty, consistent with the University's mission, by disbursing funds provided for this purpose by the University, on the initiative of the President.
+It is the intent of the College to offer the Subsidy program every year.

 GENERAL DESCRIPTION